Acekorneya/Ark-Survival-Ascended-Server/README.md

    # Create the user with UID 7777
    sudo useradd -u 7777 -g 7777 -m -s /bin/bash pokuser

-   # Set a password for the new user (you'll need this to log in)
+   # Set a password for the new user
    sudo passwd pokuser

+   # When prompted:
+   # 1. Enter a secure password (will not be visible as you type)
+   # 2. Re-enter the same password to confirm
+   # 3. Make note of this password as you'll need it to log in as pokuser
    ```

 2. **Configure system settings** for Ark server: